-Thinking about organizing a race?
+Are you thinking about organizing a race?
 Holding a 5K or other distance race can be a great way to bring the community together and raise money for a cause.
 Nothing about organizing a race is particularly hard, but there are a great many details to tend to, so it’s good to have a group of volunteers working together.
 Be aware that there are many more races on the calendar than there used to be, so competition for participants has gotten tougher.
 Still, with good planning and lots of publicity, it’s possible to attract enough people to make your efforts worthwhile.
-It’s best to set a goal of breaking even your first year and do a good job so people will come back the next year and your number of participants will gradually increase.
+It’s best to set a goal of breaking even your first year and doing a good job so people will come back the next year and your number of participants will gradually increase.

 Run4Missions%202009%20(510)_JPG